kamranvat/gpt-seminar/report/report.md

         )
 ```

-The expansion to four times the embedding dimension provides computational space for complexer transformations, while the contraction back maintains dimensional consistency throughout the network.
+The expansion to four times the embedding dimension provides computational space for more complex transformations, while the contraction back maintains dimensional consistency throughout the network.
-So to bring it all together
-Each transformer block elegantly combines these components:
+Bringing it all together, each transformer block combines these components:

 ```python
 class Block(nn.Module):